-The municipality has to develop a plan to mobilise private sector funding and table a budget for research and development for local economic development.
+The municipality is advised to review and adopt its LED Strategy that is aligned to provincial vision of 2035 priorities.
+Develop a plan to mobilise the private sector funding and table a budget research and development for economic development

 In response to the MEC comments, the uThukela district municipality acknowledged the comments for the 2019/2020 IDP.